courselabs/kubernetes/labs/pods/README.md

 Now you're connected inside the container; you can explore the container environment:

 ```
+# print the name of the "computer"
 hostname

-whoami
+# print all the environment variables:
+printenv
 ```

-And the Kubernetes network:
+The container has some networking tools installed:

+- `nslookup` does a domain name (DNS) lookup and returns with an IP address for the name
+- `ping` sends network traffic to an address

+Those are useful for checking connectivity in the Pod container:

 ```
+# find the address of the Kubernetes API server:
 nslookup kubernetes

-# this will fail:
+# try to ping the API server:
-ping kubernetes
+ping kubernetes -c1 -W2
 ```

-> The Kubernetes API server is available for Pod containers to use, but internal addresses don't support ping
+> The Kubernetes API server is available for Pod containers to use, but not all Kubernetes deployments support the ping protocol for internal addresses, so you may see `100% packet loss`

 ## Connecting from one Pod to another